dojo/web-editor/README.md

 * Provide an abstraction API to allow editing of those project files in the [`monaco-editor`](https://github.com/Microsoft/monaco-editor) in a browser.
 * Provide an API to allow the loaded project to be run in an `iframe`.
+* A router which understands GitHub gists ID for being able to load a project from a gist.

 This package is inteded to be integrated into a website which would provide a more rich user interface to allow editing and running the project in a browser.
 There is a minimal API implemented in `examples/index.html` which allows the loading of example projects